DIY Tattoo-Brightening Exfoliator Scrub Recipes With Simple Ingredients

 It only becomes a problem when you exfoliate abrasively or too frequently.
 We wouldn’t even suggest that for normal skin types, however tolerant they may be.

 Sensitive and acne-prone skin should opt for exfoliation methods that are gentle, and at minimal frequency in order to protect reactive and fragile skin.
 One of them is the oatmeal scrub listed below, it's not only an effective scrub but it's also moisture retaining.
+When skin is healthy and hydrated, it functions like a well-oiled machine.

 If you'd like to read more about how to keep your tattoos looking bright and new, read my other article: How to Keep Your Tattoos Looking Fresh and Prevent Fading.